 What is a Batch Payment?

-A batch payment is a group of payments made to a list of recipients from a single bank account.
 The batch list transaction shows up as a single debit on your bank statement.
 Batch payment processing leads to faster payments and happier merchants.
 The most common way to send a batch payment is with a bank wire transfer.

 For batch payments, the money can be sent in different ways including:

 - Credit card and debit card payments (mainly for refunds)